skip to Main Content

 Kenzie Diaz and K9 Diesel

-Security at St. Mary’s Hospital, Grand Junction (Colorado)
+Security at St. Mary’s Hospital, (Colorado)

 K9 Diesel and Kenzie have been together since November 2021.
 Diesel is a security K9 at St. Mary’s Hospital in Grand Junction, Colorado.
 Diesel is certified in Handler Protection and 3rd Party Protections.
 Diesel was born in Kentucky in June 2020, and has let us know that he belongs in Colorado.
 He loves the snow and playing with his two human siblings and just being at home.
 You can find Diesel either sunbathing outside or in the kids room playing with his toys.
 As it says on his vest “My mama says I’m special” and he is special in more ways than one.